 Him: *sighs* okay, I’ll put it in the keep pile.

 Where had we put it!
 I dug through a few piles and found it!
 Ah-ha!
 Now I was ready to write.
 I donned my smock, grabbed my laptop, and crawled into my (now drained) bathtub to write.
-I’m not exactly sure why I felt like I could be my most productive sitting fully clothed in an empty tub, but my instincts weren’t wrong.
+I’m not exactly sure why I felt like I could be my most productive while sitting fully clothed in an empty tub, but my instincts weren’t wrong.
 The writing was slow going, I wasn’t exactly sure where I was going with it, but I was writing.
 At 1:58am I became so tired I was falling asleep as I typed.
 I actually wrote the following sentence (I found it this morning):

 “But if he means to make his business here a production one, well, he’d be a good not to except.”